Mohammad Mashriqi

-Mohammad Yusef Mashriqi (born 7 July 1987) is an American-born Afghan professional soccer player.
+Mohammad Yusef Mashriqi (born 7 July 1987) is a professional footballer who plays as a midfielder.
+Born in the United States, he played for the Afghanistan national team.

 Early life

 Mashriqi's soccer lineage started with his father, Tahir, a former member of the Afghanistan national team.
 When communists took control of his country during the 10-year Afghanistan War, soccer took a back seat to survival for Tahir and his wife, Safora, and their son Sabir and daughter, Sabira, who were 5 and 3 at the time.
 Tahir took his family and fled to Pakistan.
 They reached the U.S. Embassy, and in 1985 they were safely in the United States.
 After settling in the Flushing, New York area, Mohammad was born two years later, in 1987.